-If you are working with other visualizations, such as bar charts, check Splunk’s documentation for more direction!
-All these tokens will be extremely useful as we add condition statements to our drilldowns, so keep this knowledge handy!
+If you are working with other visualizations, such as bar charts, check Splunk’s documentation for more direction.
+All of these tokens will be extremely useful as we add condition statements to our drilldowns, so keep this knowledge handy.

 Finally, Splunk XML has its own rules that may trip up newcomers.
 You cannot put down greater than (>) or less than (<) signs willy-nilly into the XML.
-Same goes for quotes (“) or ampersands (&).
-Check the table below for reference, but this will help you out later when writing out conditional expressions!
+The same goes for quotes (“) or ampersands (&).
+Check the table below for reference, but this will help you out later when writing out conditional expressions.

 |Character||Splunk XML Approved Replacement|

-With that out of the way, let’s get cracking!
+With that out of the way, let’s try a drilldown together.

 Conditional Drilldowns Based on Columns Clicked

-Let’s set the scene, you have an amazing table that tracks latest actions on your website.
+Let’s set the scene: You have an amazing table that tracks the latest actions on your website.

 - You can use the field condition to easily do the above with built in functionality.
-We are using it to mimic the first condition but with comparing to the Action column instead.
+We are using it to mimic the first condition but comparing it to the Action column instead.

 - Finally, we have a condition match=”1=1”, this illuminates that conditions run in placement order, so when a user selects a cell, the first condition is performed, and if it fails, then the second field action tested, and if it fails, then finally this 1=1 would function like the “else” of the if statement.
 If any of the tests succeed, then no more conditions are executed.

 With this code in place, if a User clicks on UserBravo in column User, then token user would be set to “UserBravo”, and nothing else.
 If a User clicks on Login in the Action column in the first row, then actiontracker would be set to “Login”, and nothing else.
 Finally, if a user selects 3333, then nothing happens.